 Many MSPs bill projects on a time and materials basis.
-The pricing will be similar if you compare providers in the same service class.
+The pricing will be similar if you compare IT service providers in the same service class.

-Most people would prefer the time savings of the 2-hour scenario.
+Most small and medium-sized businesses would prefer the time savings of the 2-hour scenario.
 Most people would also like their rate capped at $300.00 if the build takes longer.
 The $75.00 per hour rate will be an actual liability if the project takes five to six hours.
 Many do.

 Differences pop up when you compare mid-market IT providers with mom-and-pop IT providers.
 The former may use a network of well-known distributors.
 The latter may get products from other vendors.
 And they could be after-market, consumer-grade, non-standard, or refurbished.

 IT Services Cost Factor #12 – Number of Devices and Size of Your Digital Estate

 Getting an exact quantity is very important.
 What assets is the IT MSP managing for you?

 - Mobile devices

 - Wireless access points